OUR ENVIRONMENTAL POLICY

 • Reduction in plastic packaging in CD and vinyl manufacture

-• Manufacturing vinyl records using eco-mix (where possible)
+• Manufacturing vinyl records using eco-mix and exploring bio-plastic alternatives

 • Running pre-orders to reduce over ordering and scrappage